getsentry/sentry-docs/src/collections/_documentation/server/config.md

 : Declared in `sentry.conf.py`.

   You can modify or override the full logging configuration with this setting.
-Be careful not to reomve or override important defaults.
+Be careful not to remove or override important defaults.
 You can check [the default configuration](https://git.io/fjjna) for reference.

   ```python
   LOGGING['default_level'] = 'WARNING'